Kavya100206/JobConnect/README.md

 The applicant dashboard is designed for a smooth and effective job search.

-* **Job Discovery:** Browse and explore a curated list of **recommended jobs** based on profile details and past interactions.
+* **Job Discovery:** Browse and explore a curated list of recommended jobs that match your skills, with an Apply button to add them to your My Jobs list.
-* **Application Tracking (My Jobs):** Monitor the status of all submitted job applications (e.g., Pending Review, Interview Scheduled) in a dedicated section.
+* **Application Tracking (My Jobs):** Display all the jobs the applicant has applied to in a dedicated section.
-* **Profile Management:** Update and maintain an applicant profile, including resume uploads, professional experience, and skills, to enhance job matching and application quality.
+* **Profile Management:** Update and maintain an applicant profile, including resume uploads and skills, to enhance job matching and application quality.

 ---